pfrazee/nodevms.com/index.md

 ---
 layout: page
-title: A smart contract server built on NodeJS and Dat
+title: A smart contract server built with Dat
 ---

-NodeVMS is a smart-contract server which provides external auditability of its state and behaviors using [secure ledgers](https://beakerbrowser.com/2017/06/19/cryptographically-secure-change-feeds.html).
+NodeVMS is a smart-contract server which provides external auditability of its state and behaviors using Dat's [secure ledgers](https://beakerbrowser.com/2017/06/19/cryptographically-secure-change-feeds.html).

 ```js
 // contract.js (a simple guest list example)